 - Change nursing homes or other institutions

-- Qualify for the extra help/Low-Income Subsidy (LIS) program (you may change plans any month)
+- Qualify for the extra help/Low-Income Subsidy (LIS) program (you may change plans once a quarter for the first 3 quarters, and once during the Annual Election Period)

 - Lose your eligibility for extra help/LIS (you may change plans during the 2 months beginning the month you receive notice)